 Argo Cascades can get very crowded on hot weekends.
 I have heard it described as tube to tube.
 It is less crowded in the evenings.
 The livery rents tubes until 6p (8p closing time).
 Personal tubes are allowed until dark.
 We have started our weekend tubing adventures after 6p.
 While it wasn’t crowded to start, it definitely got even less crowded as the evening progressed.
 It has also been manageable on weekday afternoons.

-My experience has also been that there are less kayaks in the cascades in the evening than during the daytime when there are river trips.
+My experience has also been that there are less kayaks in the cascades in the evening than during the daytime when there are river trips Argo to Gallup.
 We definitely prefer tubing with less kayaks.
-The last kayak rental for the river trip is at 4p, although we still saw kayaks in the cascades until almost 6p.
+The last kayak rental for the river trip is at 4p, although we still saw kayaks in the Ann Arbor Cascades until almost 6p.

 So I usually kayak at Argo or Gallup once a year, but we have never done the Cascades – good review.